kirubasankars/bedrock/README.md

    ```
    192.168.1.177 nomad_server,consul_server,vault_server,nomad_client,prometheus
    ```

-   Here, each line should comprise an IP address, followed by a comma-separated list of roles.
-These roles play a crucial part in determining the specific configurations applied to the respective machine.
+   Roles permitted include nomad_server, consul_server, vault_server, nomad_client, prometheus, and jenkins.
+You are free to assign multiple IP addresses and rearrange roles as necessary.
+This configuration plays a pivotal role in determining the specific settings applied to each machine.

 4. Transfer your SSH keys to the workspace folder, ensuring that the host machines are accessible via this key.